Like us on Facebook

 Using the help of a friend, deliver a series of shots down the practice lane while your friend clicks a stopwatch at the precise moment you release the ball from your hand and then clicks it again at the precise moment your bowling ball contacts the head pin.
 Using a stopwatch is one way to determine the elapsed time your ball takes to travel down the lane and impact the pins.

-This elapsed time information can be calculated into an instantaneous speed at impact with the pocket so you will know roughly how close your speed matches to the USBC field studies and to the manufacturer’s recommendations for the best ball speed to provide you optimum performance and pin carry.
+This elapsed time information can be calculated into an instantaneous speed at impact with the pocket so you will know roughly how close your speed matches the USBC field studies and the manufacturer’s recommendations for the best ball speed to provide optimum performance and pin carry.

 Elapsed Time Ball Speed

-As we can tell from the chart, the elapsed time it takes your ball to reach the pins will give you a good idea if your speed range is close to the recommended speed by the ball companies or by the USBC field studies.
-If you are in the middle readings of the chart, you should be in good shape with your average ball speed and should strive to maintain that speed when you bowl competitively.
+As we can tell from the chart, the elapsed time it takes your ball to reach the pins gives you a good idea if your speed range aligns with the recommended speed by the ball companies or the USBC field studies.
+Being in the middle readings of the chart suggests you are in good shape with your average ball speed and should strive to maintain that speed when bowling competitively.

-If your speed is slower or faster than the mid-range readings on the chart, then you may wish to make adjustments to your technique to alter your delivery speed.
+If your speed is slower or faster than the mid-range readings on the chart, consider making adjustments to your technique to alter your delivery speed.
+Without access to specialized measuring devices like the C.A.T.S.
+(Computer Aided Tracking System), a stopwatch is a reliable alternative for estimating your bowling ball speed.

 Because of this, use of the stopwatch system and the Ball Speed Chart can help you get a fairly close reading of your speed and can thereby lead you to determine if you require adjustments to your delivery speed, either faster or slower, to best match with the optimum speed the computer data offers.